 Michele is a graduate of the George Washington University School of Media and Public Affairs, where she majored in Political Communications.

 Jenny oversees AFSA's Premier Partnership Program and overall Business Partner membership and marketing.
-This includes the marketing and sales of advertising, sponsorships, and expositions as well as the online and print Industry Buyer's Guide.
+This includes the marketing and sales of advertising, sponsorships, and expositions as well as the online Industry Buyer's Guide.

 Jenny has a Bachelor of Arts in History and Sociology and a Master’s of Science in Communications from Boston University.

 Dan joined AFSA in January 2013 and serves as the association's Communications Manager.
-Dan is responsible for producing and editing Newsbriefs, AFSA’s weekly newsletter, responding to breaking news, assisting in the development of the Annual Report and other publications, and determining AFSA's overall message to the public.
-Dan is also responsible for managing AFSA's digital properties, including websites and social media outlets.
+Dan is responsible for developing and implementing AFSA's overall strategic communications plan.
+He produces and edits Newsbriefs, AFSA’s weekly newsletter, responds to breaking news, assists in the development of the Annual Report and other publications, and determines AFSA's overall message to the public.
+Dan is also responsible for managing AFSA's digital properties, including websites and social media outlets, as well as the association's IT infrastructure.

 Before joining AFSA, Dan worked as the Political Competitive Specialist for the E. W. Scripps Company, tracking political television ad data in the Political & Advocacy Media Sales department.